9-1-pursuit/project-full-stack-portfolio/README.md

 - Visually allow for interacting with a second resource from the front-end.
 - Allow for a list of "favorite" resources that are stored locally through [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 - Make your application responsive to different kinds of devices.
+- Use ChatGPT to create seed information for your database.
+(Include a screenshot or screenshots of the prompts in your README.md)

 ## Getting started